mapninja/Earthsys144/week02/02_PICK_ONE_TO_TURN_IN_georeferencing_with_qgis_and_allmaps_org.md

 > **What are GCPs?** **Ground Control Points** are matching locations you identify on the scanned map and in real geographic space.
 The quality and distribution of your GCPs strongly affect the quality of the georeferencing result.

+> **Concept note: What does the transformation type mean?** A transformation is the mathematical rule QGIS uses to bend, stretch, rotate, or shift the scanned image so it fits geographic space.
+Different transformation types allow different levels of flexibility:
+>
+> - **Linear / Helmert** transformations mostly preserve shape and are useful when the source image is already close to correct and only needs shifting, scaling, or rotating.
+> - **Polynomial 1, 2, and 3** allow progressively more warping.
+First-order polynomial is often called an affine transform.
+Second- and third-order polynomials can handle more distortion, but they also risk overfitting if the control points are poor.
+> - **Thin Plate Spline** is a rubber-sheet style transformation that can handle irregular distortion, but it should be used thoughtfully because it can bend parts of the image strongly.
+> - **Projective** transformations are useful when the source behaves like a tilted photograph or perspective view.
+>
+> In general, higher-order transformations can fit more complicated distortion, but they also require more care and more well-distributed control points.

 ### Place control points

 1. Start by placing points near the corners and center of the image.